muritane/coordination-architecture/money.md

 Once an interaction is fully monetized:

-* past goodwill is reinterpreted as mispricing,
+- past goodwill is reinterpreted as mispricing,
-* care is reinterpreted as inefficiency,
+- care is reinterpreted as inefficiency,
-* generosity becomes unpaid labor.
+- generosity becomes unpaid labor.

 Apologies cannot repair a protocol shift.

-The injury is **architectural**, not moral.
+The damage is **architectural**, not moral.

-After role collapse, the remaining coordination moves are limited to:
+Remaining coordination moves reduce to:

-* renegotiation of price,
+- price renegotiation,
-* enforcement,
+- enforcement,
-* termination.
+- termination.

 ---